Save with the Cheap Museum Pass Berlin on Entry Tickets

 Museums are usually open on holidays but are very likely to be closed on December 24 and 31.

-Normally, the Museum Pass Berlin gives admission to the complete museum but occasionally there may be an additional charge for special temporary exhibitions, and very rarely that surcharge may be compulsory even if interested only in seeing the permanent collection.
+Normally, the Museum Pass Berlin gives admission to the complete museum but occasionally there may be an additional charge for special temporary exhibitions, and very rarely that surcharge may be compulsory even if interested only in seeing the permanent exhibition.

 Many sights in Berlin are free and thus best seen on day four or five: e.g. Museum in the Kulturbrauerei, Tränenpalast, Berlin Wall Memorial in Bernauer Straße, and Topography of Terror documentation centers.
 Admission to the Reichstag is free but advance reservations are essential, or book a tour.

-Top Museums are Covered
+Top Museums Covered by the Museum Pass

 The Museum Pass Berlin is currently valid at: